maryammoayedi/Artificial-intelligence-/README.md

 The file contains two parts:
-- Comparing different Dimensionality Reduction algorithms on load_digits dataset and their visulaization
-- Comparing different Classification algorithms on the same dataset
+-Machine Learning: projects and codes for different supervised and supervised algorithms and Reinforcement Learning -Deep Learning: